How much is your car worth?

 The Terrain’s corrosion warranty is 1 year longer than the Wrangler’s (6 vs. 5 years).

-GMC pays for scheduled maintenance on the Terrain for 2 years and 24,000 miles.
-GMC will pay for oil changes, lubrication and any other required maintenance (up to 2 oil changes).
+GMC pays for the first scheduled maintenance on the Terrain.
+GMC will pay for the first oil change, lubrication and any other required maintenance in the first year.
 Jeep doesn’t pay scheduled maintenance for the Wrangler.

 To reliably start during all conditions and help handle large electrical loads, the Terrain has a 700-amp battery.
 The Wrangler only offers a standard 600-amp battery.